Kyoto is, undoubtedly, one of the highlights of any trip to Japan and it’s one of our favourite destination in the country!

 Start your day with breakfast at Seikoro Ryokan (also included in your stay).
 Choose between a traditional Japanese or more Western-style breakfast and fuel up for the day ahead.

-Morning: Explore Higashiyama District
+Explore Higashiyama District

 Located on the eastern side of the city, Higashiyama District is one of the best-preserved historic districts of Kyoto, taking you back to the feudal era with traditional Japanese architecture.
-Filled with narrow streets, wooden buildings, traditional pottery shops, tea houses, and plenty of temples and shrines, it’s the perfect place to experience old Kyoto.
+Filled with narrow streets, wooden buildings, pottery shops, traditional tea houses, and plenty of temples and shrines, it’s the perfect place to experience old Kyoto.

 Mornings tend to be less busy, so head there shortly after breakfast to beat the mid-day crowds.
 Explore the narrow alleyways, especially between Kiyomizudera and Yasaka Shrine, popping into traditional merchant shops selling local crafts and souvenirs.